How to Buy UCITS ETFs

 - From results, select the instrument that matches your target exchange, currency, and asset type (ETF).

-- Open instrument details and verify: currency, primary exchange, correct fund (not a different share class).
+- Open instrument details — confirm trading currency, exchange, and that it is the correct fund (not a different share class).

-- You picked a US-domiciled ETF ticker instead of the UCITS equivalent.
+- You selected a US-domiciled ETF ticker instead of the UCITS equivalent.

-- You selected the wrong listing (same brand name, different exchange or currency).
+- You chose the wrong listing (same fund name, different exchange or currency).

-- Your trading permissions don’t cover that exchange — check Settings → Trading Permissions.
+- Your trading permissions don’t cover that exchange — go to Settings → Trading Permissions and enable the relevant region.

 Handle currency before you buy

-If your deposited cash is EUR and the ETF listing trades in USD, you need to convert — or you’ll hit “insufficient buying power” or pay an implicit FX rate you never agreed to.
-Convert deliberately.
+If your deposited cash is EUR and the ETF listing trades in USD, you need to handle the currency gap — or you’ll hit “insufficient buying power” or pay an implicit FX rate you never agreed to.
+The right approach depends on your account type.

 - Deposit EUR via SEPA.

-- Convert EUR → USD (or GBP) in IBKR at the Forex desk before buying.
+- Convert EUR → USD (or GBP) at the IBKR Forex desk before placing the ETF order.

-- Now you have the right currency at a known rate.
+- You now hold the right currency at a known, explicit rate.

 - Place your ETF order against that cash balance.